clarenceb/traefik-ingress-example/README.md

 Demo using Traefik ingress in AKS.

-Assumes:
+Assumptions:
-- Path based routing for a single domain (shouldn't be too hard to extend this sample)
+- Path based routing for a single domain (shouldn't be too hard to extend this sample to handle multiple domains)
-- Tested with Ubuntu (WSL2 on Windows 10) -- some adjustments may be needed for other platforms
+- Tested with Ubuntu (WSL2 on Windows 10) -- some adjustments to commands may be needed for other platforms

 Also shows:
 - TLS using Let's Encrypt certificates